adamc-forum/DDQ-Prod/README.md

 )
 ```

-- Embeddings are about understanding and representing the meaning of text in a numerical format.
+- Embeddings are about understanding and representing the meaning of text in a numerical format
-- Completion models are about generating text based on a given prompt.
+- Completion models are about generating text based on a given prompt
-- Chat models are specialized in conversational contexts and interactions.
+- Chat models are specialized in conversational contexts and interactions

 ## Getting Started